muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

-Strictly speaking the door is not closed for a future version of the MUON specification to support character encoding declarations, or for a future MUON parser to natively support other character encoding formats, but in the foreseeable future, forbidding this best satisfies YAGNI and KISS.
+Strictly speaking the door is not closed for a future version of the MUON specification to support character encoding declarations, or for a future MUON parser to natively support other character encoding formats, but in the foreseeable future, forbidding this is best for simplicity.

 [RETURN](#TOP)